 But foreign diplomats cast scepticism on those claims, saying Egypt and Ethiopia were trying to influence the consultants to bolster their respective positions.

 “The spat between the consulting firms is a proxy battle between Egyptian and Ethiopian governments,” said a Dutch diplomat in Cairo who asked to remain unnamed.

 Egyptian critics of the dam increasingly point to its opposition to the project inside Ethiopia as a reason to delay construction.
 The dam will disrupt the ancient river’s ecology and displace around 20,000 people in Ethiopia’s Benishangul-Gumuz region, International Rivers estimates.

 “The government has shown no interest in studying and safeguarding the river system,” said Mesfin Hailemariam, executive director at Young Volunteers for Environment Ethiopia.
 “They have also neglected to research how the dam’s construction will affect local people.”

 Last month, Cairo dispatched Coptic Pope Tawadros II to make the religious case against the dam to his counterpart in the Ethiopian Orthodox Church.
 The mission had little effect.

 If moral persuasion can’t convince Addis Ababa to prevent the dam from reducing Egypt’s water supply, Cairo might consider other options, said Yassin.

 “We are asking Ethiopia to scale back their reservoir,” he said.
 “I am afraid that people are underestimating Egypt.
 We fought to take back the Sinai until we reclaimed it.
 That was desert land.
-When it comes to the Nile, we are talking approximately the very life of this country & we will not be harmed.”
+When it comes to the Nile, we are talking about the very life of this country and we will not be harmed.”